 Capital projects and acquisitions can consume large amounts of financial resources.
-A multiyear capital plan helps manage this consumption by scheduling expenditures over a number of years and by creating a financial plan to meet those expenditures.
+A multiyear capital plan helps manage this consumption by scheduling expenditures over a number of years and creating a financial plan to meet those expenditures.
 A long-term schedule of capital projects gives organizers time to arrange for sufficient financing.

 A financing strategy should balance expected project requirements with good fiscal practices.
-Adhering to established financial policies, establishing accurate cash flow projections, and considering various funding alternatives are just some ways to achieve this balance.
+Adhering to established financial policies, establishing accurate cash flow projections, and considering various funding alternatives are just ways to achieve this balance.

-There are a number of options for financing capital projects and purchases, especially with several years in advance to arrange for funding.
+There are a number of options for financing capital projects and purchases, especially several years in advance to arrange for funding.

-A good plan will allow leadership to examine each of these funding options and pursue the combination that works best for the University.
+A good plan will allow leadership to examine each of these funding options and pursue the best combination for the University.